What causes knee pain in Runners?

 Knee pain is a common complaint amongst runners.
-The pain associated with runner’s knee involves excessive loading of the surface under the kneecap (patella), known as the patellofemoral joint.
-It arises due to a mechanical overload of the joint.
-The vertical ground reaction forces can be up to 4.5 times body weight during running.
+The pain associated with runner’s knee involves excessive loading of the surface under the kneecap (patella).
+The joint underneath the kneecap where it moves over the underlying bone is called the patellofemoral joint.

 If running technique is poor the joint can be subject to excessive shearing forces.
 This can give rise to a gradual degeneration of the cartilage under the kneecap.
-It can occur due to inappropriate recruitment of the muscles of the leg, giving rise to abnormal tracking of the kneecap.
+Stress can also be placed on the joint due to inappropriate recruitment of the muscles of the leg, causing the kneecap to track out of alignment.
+This abnormal tracking can, over time, give rise to micro tears in the cartilage under the kneecap.

-Although a forward trunk lean may decrease load in the front of the knee at the patellofemoral joint these findings must be considered with caution as it may increase stress on the hip or joints of the lower back.
-If you are suffering with knee pain, then you may attempt to lean forward & monitor its impact on your symptoms.
+Although a forward trunk lean may decrease load in the front of the knee these findings must be considered with caution as it may increase stress on the hip joints or joints of the lower back.
+If you are suffering with knee pain, then you may attempt to lean forward slightly & monitor its impact on your symptoms.

 It is very important to consult a Chartered Physiotherapist in order to diagnose the condition accurately & provide rehabilitation specific to your condition.